School Bullying Prevention

 What We Do

-We can help.
 MESA School Bullying Prevention is funded through the U.S. Department of Justice “STOP School Violence” grant.
-MESA works with rural and low-income schools across Indiana to implement a research-based bullying prevention curriculum.
-MESA School Bullying Prevention takes a proactive approach to dealing with bullying by providing training and prevention education for students, teachers, administrators, parents, and staff through the Second Step Bullying Prevention curriculum.
+MESA collaborates with schools across Indiana to implement a research-based bullying prevention curriculum.
+The program takes a proactive approach by providing training and education for students, teachers, administrators, parents, and staff using the Second Step Bullying Prevention curriculum.

 How You Can Help